gcallah/BookReviews/gerstle.md

 individualism, especially in regard to sexual mores, appealed to some on the left.
 He also notes Murray Rothbard's journal, *Left and Right* as a point of intersection for the two groups.
 However,
-Gerstle describes economist Rothbard's "chief aim" as being "to shrink to Liliputian size the American Leviathan that had made possible the New Deal order" (103).
+Gerstle describes Rothbard's "chief aim" as being "to shrink to Liliputian size the American Leviathan that had made possible the New Deal order" (103).
 But Rothbard was an anarchist: his chief aim was to *eliminate* the State, including the American instance, not to "shrink" it.